Interior daytime view of Grandview Heights Aquatic Centre family activity area showing families below with glulam-cable prefab roof assembly above

 Wood has a lower thermal conductivity compared to concrete, steel-frame, and masonry construction and is well-suited to energy-efficient design.

-Value + versatility
+Value and versatility

 With its distinct properties, wood’s versatility is vast.
 The new possibilities in timber architecture are capturing the imaginations of today’s design and construction professionals.